EricHier/font-viewer/README.md

-# FontTest: a simle test to try how different paragraphs look with different font famlilies
+# FontTest: see how different font settings look on your own text

 ## Features